 The first thing that your Charlotte chiropractor will do is diagnose the cause of your back pain.
 He or she will determine the type of bulging disc you’re suffering from.
 More than just determining the type of problem, he or she will also dig further as to what the underlying causes are.

 From there, your local Charlotte chiropractor will then perform targeted spinal adjustments to help realign the spinal discs and prevent protrusion into the spinal canal.
 These adjustments include flexion-distraction, muscle stimulation, physiotherapy, supplementation, and at-home stretches, exercises or treatments.

 How effective is chiropractic treatment?
-Studies show chiropractic treatment is deemed to be an effective way to address spinal problems and back pain.
+Studies show chiropractic treatment is deemed to be an effective way to address spinal problems and back Charlotte chiropractor.
+The pain.
 This treatment has been well-established for treating symptoms of bulging discs, including sciatic nerve pain, neck pain, and chronic lower back pain.

 Visit a Physical Therapist

 Apart from seeing a chiropractor, you can go and visit a physical therapist.
-A physical therapist will help you move around and work as you normally would, minimizing any pain that may arise from a bulging disc.
+A physical therapist will help you move around and work as you normally would, minimizing any Massage therapy can also be integrated as a treatment option.
+Stay active so you can lower your risk of experiencing lower back pain that may arise from a bulging disc.
 Your physical therapist will also assign you specific exercises and stretches to do at home in order to improve your range of motion, strength, and flexibility.